RichardKnop/machinery/README.md

 }
 ```

-The above example execute task1, then task2 and then task3, passing result of each task to the next task in the chain.
-Therefor what would end up happening is:
+The above example executes task1, then task2 and then task3, passing the result of each task to the next task in the chain.
+Therefore what would end up happening is:

 ```
 multiply(add(add(1, 1), 5, 5), 4)
 ```

-More explicitely:
+More explicitly:

 ```
 ((1 + 1) + (5 + 5)) * 4 = 12 * 4 = 48